 If you’re a smaller business looking for a done-for-you option, look for someone suitable to work with on sites like Freelancer, Fiverr or Guru.com.

 Here’s an example of an infographic Visually’s team has created—click the image to see the full version:

-With that in mind, while you're here, grab your free copy of this list of tools (a PDF summary sheet) so you can keep it to hand.
+In fact, while you're here, grab a free copy of this list of tools (a PDF summary sheet) so you have it for reference.